Moro-JS/moro/docs/AUTH_GUIDE.md

 # Authentication Guide for MoroJS

-MoroJS includes comprehensive authentication support powered by [Auth.js](https://authjs.dev/), providing secure, production-ready authentication with support for multiple providers, JWT tokens, sessions, and more.
+MoroJS includes comprehensive authentication support powered by [Better Auth](https://better-auth.com/), providing secure, production-ready authentication with support for multiple providers, JWT tokens, sessions, and more.

+> **Note:** MoroJS has migrated from Auth.js to Better Auth (v1.3.34), the actively maintained successor.
+The API remains compatible with your existing code.

 ## Overview

 The authentication middleware supports:

 - **OAuth Providers** (Google, GitHub, Discord, Microsoft, LinkedIn, and more)
 - **Enterprise SSO** (Okta, Auth0, AWS Cognito)
 - **OIDC (OpenID Connect)** providers